NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### ESO Viewer Options

 By default, ESO files are opened with a text editor.
 ESO files are the raw output file containing results from EnergyPlus for Report Variable objects.
 They are often processed into CSV files to make it easier to view them.
-At least one utility program has been developed to view ESO files directly (see the EnergyPlus.gov web site under “Interfaces & Other Tools”, “Third-party EnergyPlus Tools).
+At least one utility program has been developed to view ESO files directly (see the EnergyPlus.gov web site under "Interfaces & Other Tools", "Third-party EnergyPlus Tools).
 The Auto Find and Select buttons work the same way as other viewer selectors.
 If no special ESO viewer is selected the box will be shown as empty.
 It can also be emptied by using the Clear button.

 #### PDF Viewer Options